 The Inclusive Community Employment program receives funding from the Government of Alberta.

 Making the career change a success

 When Shannon started looking for work in 2016, she had over 25 years of sales and management experience in the retail industry.
 But a long work history does not guarantee success when making a career change, and Shannon was failing to connect with employers.

-She accessed the Jobplus program provided by BGS Enterprises for help developing her resume, learning better interview skills, job search stratigies, and knowledge about the labour market.
+She accessed the JOBplus program provided by BGS Enterprises for help developing her resume, learning better interview skills, job search strategies, and knowledge about the labour market.

-The free program is designed to help people transisioning between careers.
+The free program is designed to help people transitioning between careers.
 They offer an assessment of transferable skills, career mapping, networking events and support with Employment Placement, among other services.

 "The best thing BGS did for me was help me find my self-worth," Shannon says.